kdgdkd/ramiho/README.md

 - **-\*4** will disconnect every other port from port number 4

 #### using *
-ramiho accepts using **\*** as a symbol for "every other device" when connecting / disconnecting.
+ramiho accepts using **\*** as a symbol for "every other port/device" when connecting & disconnecting.
 On the terminal
 - **+2\*** will connect port number 2 to every other port
 - **+\*3** will connect every other port to port number 3
 - **-3\*** will close connexions from port number 3 to any other port (* is a wildcard)